Skip to main content

 Deleting the nodepool resource first removes all Nodes associated with the Node Pool from the cluster, then deletes the Node Pool resource itself.

-To avoid data loss when removing Node Pools, first ensure nothing is running in the Node Pool before deleting it.
-CKS does not wait for workloads to complete before removing Nodes.
+To avoid data loss when removing Node Pools, first ensure nothing is running in the Node Pool before you delete it.
+CKS doesn’t wait for workloads to complete before removing Nodes.

 Next steps